rnbguy/oopsla21artifact/oltp/README.md

 # Results from paper

-We present the results of our experiments as 2D plots, as in figure 14 and 15 in the paper.
+We present the results of our experiments as 2D plots, as in Figure 14 and 15 in the paper.
 This artifact reproduces the same plots.
 (Note that there is randomness involved, so the results will not reproduce exactly, but only approximately the same.
 The longer you run the artifact, the closer the results would be.)

 # Dependencies